ylaboratory/seismic-analysis/README.md

 # Analysis scripts for _seismic_
 *seismic* is is a computationally efficient, powerful, and interpretable approach for identifying associations between complex traits and cell type-specific expression using GWAS summary statistics and single-cell RNA-seq data.
 This repository contains all code and scripts required for reproducing the results and figures of the paper, [Disentangling associations between complex traits and cell types with *seismic*](https://www.biorxiv.org/content/10.1101/2024.05.04.592534).
 The repository is organized as follows:

-- bin: This directory stores applications, such as MAGMA and scDRS.
+- bin: This directory stores executable binary software or scripts, such as MAGMA and scDRS.

 - data: All processed expression and GWAS data will be put here, as well as the intermediate files.
+These processed datasets are also available on the [zenodo repository](https://zenodo.org/records/15582078).

 - results: The results of all the analyses, including all real dataset analyses, simulation, runtime analysis, and benchmarking.

 - raw: This directory contains the raw and unprocessed data.

 - ref: Reference files and datasets that are used as inputs for the analysis are stored in this directory.
 Such as MAGMA auxillary files.
+For further instruction on the location and the usage of these reference files, please refer to the detailed tutorials on [our package's webpage](https://ylaboratory.github.io/seismicGWAS-page/).

 - src: Source code files for the analysis, including all scripts for data generation, data analysis, tool scripts and figure generation.

+- tutorials: This directory contains two RMarkdown files with detailed instructions on how to process data for similar analyses.
+The tutorials can also be reviewed in [the package's website](https://ylaboratory.github.io/seismicGWAS-page/).

 ## Environment set up
 The *seismic* framework is packed up as an R package named [*seismicGWAS*](https://github.com/ylaboratory/seismic) that is avialble for installation.
 Please refer to the package link and [vignette](https://github.com/ylaboratory/seismic/blob/gh_page/vignettes/seismicGWAS.md) to know more about the usage and the download of the package.
 To download and install the package: